Racism in New Zealand rugby union: Racism and grass roots rugby

 There have been a few instances of racism at grass roots level, in particular at high school and top amateur divisions.
 This racial abuse has been said to be New Zealand rugby's dirty secret on more than one occasion.

 Racism in high school rugby

 Evidence of racism at college level came when eight players from St Bedes College who used the social media website Facebook to make abusive comments about Polynesian players from Wesley College.
 Their comments included criticism of the Island players' intelligence and that the only reason they succeed in rugby was due to their 'superior brawn'.
 The rector of St Bedes declared he was disgusted by the comments.
 A complaint was made to the Human Rights Commission over the matter.

 Racism at club level

-There have been occasions that highlight racism as a factor in club level rugby.
+There have been examples of racism in club level rugby.
 One example reported was when a brawl at a game between Celtic and McKenzie was said to have been a reaction to the racial abusing of a Polynesian player.
-Other examples include spectators racially abusing players at a King country game and even one Māori commentator stating that he was abused.
+Other examples include spectators racially abusing players at a King country game and a Māori commentator stating that he was abused.